Julien-R44/adonis-vscode-extension/README.md

 But be warned, this will automatically display intellisense even in "traditional" strings

-## Emmet doesn't working in edge files
+## Emmet doesn't work in Edge files

-Just add this in your VSCode settings :
+Just add this in your VSCode settings:
 ```json
 "emmet.includeLanguages": {
   "edge": "html"